y330/FragmentQR/index.md

 #### **What are Text Fragments?**

-A Text Fragment is a part of a URL that specifies a piece of text to be scrolled into view and highlighted in yellow(by default).
+A Text Fragment is a part of a URI that specifies a piece of text to be scrolled into view and highlighted in yellow(by default).
 In Chromium 80+, this feature is known as <a href="https://github.com/WICG/scroll-to-text-fragment/" title="Scroll to text fragment on GitHub">Scroll to text fragment</a>.

 **For the technically inclined:** In a URL, a text fragment is specified in the URI fragment:
 `your-url/#URI-fragment`